Skip to main content

 Fibromyalgia Reproduction

 “The local and referred pain elicited from widespread active MTPs fully reproduced the overall spontaneous fibromyalgia pain pattern,” says Fernandez-de-las-Penas.
 Ge’s research produced the same results.
-In other words, your tender areas or active trigger points are responsible for generating your body-wide fibromyalgia pain pattern.
-However, your pain intensity is not uniform throughout your body.
+In other words, your tender areas or active trigger points play a major role in generating your body-wide fibromyalgia pain pattern.

 Treatment Approach

-Unlike the 18 diagnostic tender points for fibromyalgia, identifying trigger points (or MTPs) improves treatment success.
-“Most fibromyalgia patients have key active MTPs in other muscle areas besides those previously used for diagnosis,” says Ge.
-“If these active MTPs in other muscles are not treated, fibromyalgia pain will persist.”
-Ge suggests that “pain drawings provide a great aid for locating key active MTPs.”
+Identifying active MTPs improves your treatment success.
+“If these active MTPs in the muscles are not treated, fibromyalgia pain will persist.”
+Ge suggests that “pain drawings be used as an aid for locating active MTPs.”

-Pain drawings identify your most intense regions of pain.
-Then these drawings can serve as a tool to help your provider prioritize which areas to treat first.
-However, an understanding of the referred pain patterns produced by MTPs is essential.
+Pain drawings identify your most intense regions of discomfort.
+They can serve as a tool to help your provider prioritize which areas to treat first.
+However, an understanding of the referred pain patterns produced by MTPs is helpful.
 For example, Ge comments that an MTP in a back shoulder muscle will likely shoot pain to the front of the shoulder.
-So, while your pain drawings form the basis for your individualized care, you need a provider to interpret them.
-In other words, someone who understands how MTPs refer pain to other muscle groups.
+So, you need a provider to interpret your drawings.

 Spotlight on Back Pain

 The quadratus lumborum attaches at the back ridge of your pelvic bone and fans out into multiple sections, each one attaching to a different level of the vertebrae in your low back or lumbar region.
-Surprisingly, this muscle was never part of the tender point exam for fibromyalgia.
-Yet, Ge confirms that MTPs in this muscle are the most common cause of low back pain and referred pain to the hips and gluteal muscles (e.g., buttocks).
+Active MTPs in this muscle are the primary source of low back pain and referred pain to the hips and gluteal muscles (e.g., buttocks) in people with fibromyalgia.

 What are some of the signs that your quadratus lumborum might have an active MTP?
-Turning over in bed, standing upright, bending over to lift objects, or twisting the trunk are movements that aggravate this MTP to produce more pain in the muscle.4 Getting out of a chair can also be agonizing if the quadratus lumborum contains an active MTP.
+The following actions will produce more pain: turning over in bed, standing upright, bending over to lift objects, and twisting the trunk.
+Getting out of a chair can also be agonizing if the quadratus lumborum contains an active MTP.

 For more info on MTPs and treatment methods, see our section on Muscle Pain Relief.